-How to Start a Fellowship: Step #2 – by David Robinson
+How to Start an Aviv Fellowship: Step #2 – by David Robinson

 Finding Your Purpose: One of the most important elements of getting together with a group of fellow believers and potential converts is to know the purpose of your group/gathering.